siddhanthaldar/Automatic-Noun-Compound-Interpretation-using-Deep-Neural-Networks/README.md

 # Compound-Noun-Interpretation
 This is an TensorFlow implementation of the paper on [Automatic Noun Compound Interpretation using Deep Neural Networks and Word Embeddings](http://www.sfs.uni-tuebingen.de/~cdima/papers/IWCS201522.pdf).
-This paper focuses on identifying the semantic relation that holds between the constituents of a compound.
+This paper focuses on identifying the semantic relation that holds between the constituents of a compound noun.
 This implementation gives results that are almost identical to that given in the paper.
 The code is divided into several modules and has a version that uses fine tuning and one that does not.
 The instructions to run the package is given further.

 **Note :** The repository also contains the Tratz and Hovy dataset referred to in the paper.